minispec-hdl/minispec/syntax/vim.md

 Minispec syntax for vim
 =======================

-Since Minispec's syntax is very similar to BSV's, you can use BSV's syntax coloring and indentation plugins for vim.
+Since Minispec's syntax is very similar to BSV's (and mostly a subset), you can use BSV's syntax coloring and indentation plugins for vim.

 The following instructions assume you are in a system with a working Bluespec compiler installation, with `$BLUESPECDIR` set (e.g., on Athena with the 6.004 setup done).
 If you want to install these in a machine without Bluespec, you'll have to copy the files under `$BLUESPECDIR` to your machine.